Milton-Nogueira/CreditRisk_ML/README.md

 # EDA

+Miscrosoft Power BI was used to present the most important insights of the exploratory analysis.

+The two page report shows a profile of defaulters and non-defaulters using the dataset features.
+To further analyze those profiles it is possible to filter not only for defaulters and non-defaulters, but also for their loan grades.

+Loan grades are a system to categorize and evaluate the risk associated with different loan applicants.
+They are based on an applicant's creditworthiness, income, employment status and other financial factors.
+In this dataset the grades vary from A to G, where A is the classification with lesser risk involved and G, the one with highest risk.

 ![dash1](https://user-images.githubusercontent.com/121902546/221193878-c184be1f-d13e-4db8-834f-2e7d2b477ca9.png)

+* Checking the age profile, the range of 20-30 is where most people request loans from this institution, and it is also the range with the most defaulters.
+However, it's also the range that requests the lowest loan amount.

 * As one could expect when analyzing the employment length feature, people with less job stability tend to default on their loans.